-Nothing quite says Sunday lunch like a tender and juicy Pot Roast with large chunks of soft potatoes, carrots, herbs, and of course…the gravy!
+Nothing quite says Sunday lunch like this tender and juicy Pot Roast Recipe, loaded with large chunks of soft potatoes, carrots, herbs, and of course…flavorful, rich gravy!
+You are going to love this classic pot roast recipe: it’s a one-pot complete meal that uses simple ingredients and requires very little hands-on time.

-Serve this classic pot roast recipe over rice, couscous or even noodles.
-Otherwise enjoy your roast alongside some freshly made dinner rolls or biscuits.
+Serve this easy pot roast recipe over rice, couscous or even noodles.
+Otherwise enjoy your roast alongside some freshly made dinner rolls or biscuits and a strawberry feta spinach salad.
 All of these options are perfect for soaking up the flavor-packed gravy that will leave you coming back for more.

-While making a dutch oven pot roast the traditional way may seem intimidating at first, it’s really no more labor intensive than making it in a slow cooker or Instant Pot.
-With just 15 minutes of actual prep, you can get on with your day while your dinner simmers away.
+While making a classic pot roast recipe the traditional way may seem intimidating at first, it’s really no more labor intensive than making it in a slow cooker or Instant Pot.
+With just 15 minutes of prep, you can get on with your day while your dinner simmers away in the oven.
 Plus, you make everything in one pot, so less dishes!!

 Now there’s really no excuse for you not to try this delicious recipe!